mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-02.md

 ## Immutable data and state

 React works on functional programming concepts.
-An important idea is immutable state and avoiding shared mutable state.
-In this example you used an array.
-Since arrays are stored as a reference, updating the array mutates the shared reference which creates a problem in your syatem that relies on immutable state!
+An important idea is an immutable state and avoiding a shared mutable state.
+In this example, you used an array.
+Since arrays are stored as a reference, updating the array mutates the shared reference which creates a problem in your system that relies on immutable state!

-When using arrays as state in React you must copy the array when every you mutate it!
+When using arrays as the state in React you must copy the array whenever you mutate it!
 In the example you did this:

 ```JS
 // Good!